Race and Gender Intersections in U.S. Political Attitudes

 Order now

-Each person often has competing alliances within them, specifically with black women.
-Studies have found that black women are more likely than white women to identify as feminists.
-Black women who strongly identify with their race will support a black feminist strategy more because they recognize the disadvantage and discriminated in society (Gay & Tate, 1998).
-Gay and Tate (1998) argue that black women are doubly bound to both race and gender when forming their political identities.
-Using data from two national surveys of voting-eligible black Americans in both 1984 and 1996, Gay and Tate found that for black women, gender and race are mutually reinforcing in instances where race directly interferes with gender, however, rely on racial identities more when making political decisions.
+In their study, Gay and Tate (1998) propose that the development of multiple group identities, resulting from social and economic integration, can potentially weaken an individual's orientation towards a singular group identity in politics.
+This phenomenon is particularly evident among Black women, who are often confronted with competing alliances within themselves.
+Studies have shown that Black women are more likely than their white counterparts to identify as feminists, particularly those who strongly identify with their racial identity.
+Such women are more inclined to support a Black feminist strategy, as they recognize the societal disadvantages and discrimination they face (Gay & Tate, 1998).
+Gay and Tate argue that Black women are doubly bound to both race and gender when forming their political identities.
+By analyzing data from two national surveys conducted in 1984 and 1996, they found that for Black women, race and gender are mutually reinforcing, especially when race interferes with gender.
+However, Black women tend to rely more heavily on racial identities when making political decisions.

 The deadline is too short to read someone else's essay